Gift Aid on subs

 Tips for asking parents to sign the form

-- Give the form to parents at the same time as you request payment for subscriptions.
-Make it as easy as possible for them to return the form with their next payment by including an envelope.
+- Give the form to parents when you ask them to pay subscriptions.
+Include an envelope to make it really easy for them to send back the form with their next payment.